-The reduction in emissions from 2020 - 2021 is in part due to asset shutdown periods and natural production decline.
-During the 2021 reporting period, Spirit Energy initiated a project to operationalise GHG emissions.
-An emissions management framework (EMF) was created and implemented on a pilot basis at the Morecambe Bay offshore upstream and onshore midstream assets.
+The reduction in emissions from 2021 - 2022 is in part due to asset shutdown periods and natural production decline as well as actively managing operational emissions on Spirit's operated assets though our Emissions Management Framework.
+An Emissions Management Framework (EMF) was created and implemented on a pilot basis at the Morecambe Bay (2021) offshore upstream and onshore midstream assets.
 The framework aligns with Spirit Energy's existing production management system, and facilitates real-time intra-day emissions monitoring, interventions, and management.
-It is conservatively estimated that operational interventions from the EMF could result in approximately 5%-10% reduction in emissions.
-Following the successful pilot phase, Spirit Energy intends to roll-out the EMF across all operated assets.
+Following this successful pilot phase, Spirit Energy intends rolled-out the EMF across all operated assets during 2022/23.

-Figure 6-1 shows the total emissions from Spirit Energy's operated offshore installations, drilling operations, onshore terminal, and offices during 2021.
+Figure 6-1 shows the total emissions from Spirit Energy's operated offshore installations, drilling operations, onshore terminal, and offices during 2022.
 Figure 6-2 shows the breakdown of these emissions by source for the same installations/facilities.

-Figure 6-1 Total GHG emissions from Spirit Energy operated installations/facilities in 2021
+Figure 6-1 Total GHG emissions from Spirit Energy operated installations/facilities in 2022

-Figure 6-2 GHG emissions by source from Spirit Energy operated installations/facilities in 2021
+Figure 6-2 GHG emissions by source from Spirit Energy operated installations/facilities in 2022